Trend: Medical Malpractice Tort Reform

 Examples of State Malpractice Tort Reform Laws

-- California: The first state to pass tort reform that limits plaintiffs' leverage.
-The Malpractice and Injury Compensation Reform Act limits "pain and suffering" damages to $250,000.
+- California — California was the first state to pass tort reform that limits plaintiffs' leverage.
+The Malpractice and Injury Compensation Reform Act limits pain and suffering damages to $250,000.

-- Florida: Private teaching hospitals are shielded from malpractice claims through "sovereign immunity;" non-economic damages capped at $300,000 per incident.
+- Florida — Private teaching hospitals are shielded from malpractice claims.
+Non-economic damages are capped at $300,000 per incident.

 Get Legal Help With Your Medical Malpractice Issue

 Do you have a medical malpractice case?
 Maybe you aren't sure.

 Will tort reform limit your damages?
 You should speak to an experienced attorney in medical malpractice law to protect your rights.
 A local attorney can review your claims and help you decide your next steps.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.